 Progress: A comprehensive plan for the preservation of documentation relating to human rights violations is a central component of any transitional justice mechanism.

-Whilst the OMP reports that it is currently engaged in compiling records and developing a centralised list relating to cases of disappeared persons, it remains unclear what wider steps the government has taken towards this goal.
+In February 2020, the OMP announced that it was in the process of “consolidating a provisional list of missing and disappeared persons” based on information it had received.
+However, it remains unclear what wider measures the government has taken towards this goal.
 A number of basic steps including, as recommended by the South Asian Centre for Legal Studies, “issu[ing] an order temporarily halting any destruction of government records,” “establishing a temporary body to undertake the preservation of documents and archiving” and “devising a permanent mechanism [to undertake those duties],” have not been taken.

 UNHRC 30/1 OP.
 16: “Welcomes the government’s commitment to a political settlement by taking the necessary constitutional measures and encourages the Government of Sri Lanka’s efforts to fulfill its commitments on the devolution of political authority, which is integral to reconciliation and the full enjoyment of human rights by all members of its population; and also encourages the Government to ensure that all Provincial Councils are able to operate effectively, in accordance with the thirteenth amendment to the Constitution of Sri Lanka.”